 Motor vehicle traffic injuries are a major public health problem.
 They are the leading cause of injury related death, second leading cause of injury related hospitalizations and third leading cause for injury related emergency department visits in New York State.
-On average, four New Yorkers die every day due to a traffic-related crash.
-The combined hospitalization and emergency department charges average $731.3 million, annually.
+On average, three New Yorkers die every day due to a traffic-related crash.
+The combined hospitalization and emergency department charges average $1.1 billion, annually.

 Statistics: New York State Roadways and County of Crash

 Based on the location of crash, this webpage contains data tables on motor vehicle traffic crash-related injuries among New York State residents.

 The data in these tables comes from multiple sources.
 The main data source is the Crash Outcome Data Evaluation System (CODES).
 CODES is a database that matches individual records from the New York State Department of Motor Vehicles Accident Information System to the New York State Department of Health emergency medical services database (Pre-Hospital Care Reports), emergency department database, and the Hospital Discharge database.
 The CODES database provides medical and financial outcome information about injuries that occur as a result of motor vehicle crashes.

 The linked databases create a full picture that describes what occurs before, during, and after a crash.
 For example, information is available on whether the individual wore a safety belt before the crash, time and location of the crash, medical problems and treatment at the crash scene, the length of time for the crash victim to be transported from the crash scene to the hospital, clinical diagnoses and medical procedures performed at the emergency department, length of hospitalization, and total charges.
 In addition to these fact sheets, CODES is used to conduct studies that examine the incidence, risk factors, and societal costs for traffic crashes and injuries.